Montana Historical Society

 Purpose of the Awards

 With annual awards, The Montana Historical Society's Board of Trustees honors exemplary commitment, effort, and impact in identifying, preserving, and presenting Montana's historical and cultural heritage for current and future generations.
 For inspiration and emulation, the Board maintains a list of past awardees on the Montana Historical Society website.
-Up to three (3) annual Heritage Keeper Awards—depending on the availability of worthy candidates—honor distinguished Heritage Service to the State and People of Montana by Montana residents.
-An additional award, The Montana Heritage Guardian Award, recognizes the record of accomplishment of one the nominees for the Heritage Keeper Award, but the Board reserves the right not to award a Montana Heritage Guardian Award in a given year unless warranted by the record of outstanding accomplishment.
+Up to two (2) annual Heritage Keeper Awards—depending on the availability of worthy candidates—honor distinguished Heritage Service to the State and People of Montana by Montana residents.
+The Montana Heritage Guardian Award, recognizes the record of accomplishment of one the nominees for the Heritage Keeper Award, but the Board reserves the right not to award a Montana Heritage Guardian Award in a given year unless warranted by the record of outstanding accomplishment.

 Award Criteria